bd452/Link/README.md

-<h1 align="center">Propel</h1>
+<h1 align="center">Link</h1>
 <p align="center">Semi-Declarative user interface programming for Swift</p>

 ----

-Propel is a different way to use UIKit to declare your user interfaces inline, without having to use a million different property setters for every view.
+Link is a different way to use UIKit to declare your user interfaces inline, without having to use a million different property setters for every view.

 # Features:
  * Create templates for initializing duplicate copies of the same view (without subclassing)